jake5452/CarND-Traffic-Sign-Classifier-Project/README.md

 As a first step, I decided to normalize the each image by subtracting the mean and dividing by the standard deviation as per http://cs231n.github.io/neural-networks-2/.
 The output image contained pixels that vary from 0 to 1 and normalized.
 I decided to keep 3 channels hoping that the colour data will help to classify traffic signs that have similar appearances.

 ### 3. Model Architecture
 First I tried implementing LeNet to do solve the classification problem.
 The validation accuracy hovered around 93-95% when trained with the data augmentation.
-I decided to try a deeper model with more convolutional filters so that the neural network can utilize more high-level features as well as more low-level features to understand and evaluate the images.
+Inspired by VGG model (https://arxiv.org/pdf/1409.1556.pdf), I decided to try a deeper model with more convolutional filters that are followed by max pooling layers so that the neural network can utilize more high-level features as well as more low-level features to understand and evaluate the images.

 My final model consisted of the following layers: